johnsyweb/vim-makeshift/README.md

 Removing a build system
 -----------------------

-If you don't want makeshift to set `'makeprg'` for a given build system, you can disable it by defining a list of the files to ignore.
+If you don't want Makeshift to set `'makeprg'` for a given build system, you can disable it by defining a list of the files to ignore.

     let g:makeshift_ignored = ['Jamfile']